ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 `- [ ] - NAME load to detections_yyyy_movers (`movers-2` notebook) **(:fish: put affected years here)**`

-- TODO: add troubleshooting tips here: raw detections were note promoted into detections_yyyy_movers.
+- Note: if not detections were promoted into detections_yyyy_movers please assign the ticket to OTN for trouble shooting.

 3. Run the nex six cells to load timedrift factors (into time_drift_factors), apply time adjustment to detections_yyyy_movers and verify the timedrift corrections.
 Check off the steps in the Gitlab ticket.